Did you find a BABY songbird or dove?

-TWRC Wildlife Center accepts songbirds such as Grackles, Blue Jay, Cardinal, Robins, and Mockingbirds.
 Songbirds are mainly land birds that live in a wide variety of situations, from open grassland to forest.
-Although songbirds include some of the best songsters, such as thrushes, some have harsh voices like crows, and some do little or no singing.
-Spring is the typical mating season for most of the songbird species.
-The average life expectancy may be as little as two years.
+Although songbirds include some of the best songsters (such as thrushes), some have harsh voices like crows, and some do little or no singing at all.
+Spring is the typical mating season for most songbird species in Houston.
+The average life expectancy varies greatly from as little as 2 years to as many as 20 years.